Trevor Jones (British politician): Family

 Jones was the son of Owen and Ada Jones of Dyserth, Denbighshire.
 His wife, Lady Doreen Jones, is a former Lord Mayor of Liverpool.
 He has a son, Glyn, and daughter, Louise, and three grandchildren, Thomas, George and Ayesha.
-His daughter-in-law Mia Jones was a Liberal Democrat Councillor for Chester City Council and a candidate for Chester in the 2005 General Election.
+His daughter-in-law, Mia Jones, was a Liberal Democrat councillor for Chester City Council and a candidate for Chester in the 2005 General Election.

 Politics

 Local politics

 Jones was brought into politics in 1966 when a proposed ring road threatened the demolition of his chandlery business' warehouse.
 He was elected to Liverpool City Council in 1968.
-He led the Liberal Party to control of Liverpool City Council in 1973.
-He became Deputy Leader and Chair of Housing in 1975 and then became Liberal group leader when Bill Smyth lost his seat on the council.
-His deputy became David Alton, who had been the whip, and he made Paul Mahon group whip.
-He then had Mike Storey as his Deputy from 1980 to 1991.
+He led the Liverpool Liberal Party to control of Liverpool City Council in 1973.
+He became deputy leader and chair of housing in 1975 and then became Liberal group leader when Bill Smyth lost his seat on the council.
+His deputy became David Alton, who had been the whip, and he appointed Paul Mahon as group whip.
+He then had Mike Storey as his deputy from 1980 to 1991.

-He served as Leader of the council from 1978 to 1983, From 1978 to 1979 the Liberals were in an alliance with the Conservatives.
-Due to party tensions in the council, Labour chaired the majority of committees in 1979-80 but he won the vote to remain leader, serving until Labour gained overall control of the council in 1983, before becoming leader again for 2 months in 1987 at the head of a temporary administration when 49 Labour councillors were surcharged and disqualified from office by the district auditor after refusing to set a rate.
+He served as leader of the council from 1978 to 1983, and between 1978 to 1979 the Liverpool Liberals were in an alliance with the Liverpool Conservatives.
+Due to party tensions in the council, Labour chaired the majority of committees in 1979-80 – but he won the vote to remain leader, serving until Liverpool Labour gained overall control of the council in 1983 – before becoming leader again for two months in 1987 at the head of a temporary administration when 49 Labour councillors were surcharged and disqualified from office by the district auditor after refusing to set a rate.
 He retired in 1991.
-In 2003 he returned to public service when he was elected again to Liverpool City Council, serving until 2010.
+In 2003, he returned to public service when he was elected again to Liverpool City Council, serving until 2010.

 He was the dominant Liberal influence in the city for decades.
-Jones formalised and finessed the practice of community politics for the Liberal party, later the Liberal Democrats.
-In the 1960s he developed new campaigning strategies including the delivery of Focus – the leaflet based on local issues that electors’ identified with – that is still ubiquitous for Lib Dems.
+Jones formalised and finessed the practice of community politics for the Liberal Party, later the Liberal Democrats.
+In the 1960s, he developed new campaigning strategies including the delivery of Focus – a leaflet based on local issues that electors' identified with – that is still ubiquitous for Liberal Democrats.
 He was not its originator, indeed he was far too practical to be a theorist, but he developed the use of Focus and made it his trademark.
-As an organiser he had phenomenal energy and ambitions to match.
-He earned the nickname “Jones the Vote” for the way he masterminded electoral campaigns, especially by-elections.
+As an organiser, Jones had phenomenal energy and ambitions to match.
+He earned the nickname "Jones the Vote" – a reference to his Welsh heritage – for the way he masterminded electoral campaigns, especially by-elections.